ravimalde/mental_health_analysis/README.md

 The model was then evaluated against the assumptions of linear regression.
 These are as follows:

-- Linear relationships between features and the target variable.
+1. Linear relationships between features and the target variable.
-- Residuals must be normally distributed.
+2. Residuals must be normally distributed.
-- There must be no multicolinearit in the data.
+3. There must be no multicolinearity in the data.

+The first two assumptions were satisfied.
+However a variance inflation factor (VIF) analsyis was conducted to determine how much multicolinearity was present in the dataset.
+Unfortunately, there was a lot.
+The normal acceptable rate of multicolinearity is approximately 5, however all of the features had VIF factors between the range of 35 and 113.
+This doesn't affect the accuracy of the model, however it does mean that the coefficients of the features are inflated/deflated and therefore not realistic.
+Because the purpose of this analysis is to drive policy change, the coefficients of the features are important; this meant that the modelling needed to be re-run with features that had less colinearity.